o-laurent/morphology-IOSTAR/README.md

 ## How to use this script

-To use this script, use the boolean and float variables of script_hysteresis.py, then lauch this script.
+To use this script, use the boolean and float variables of script_hysteresis.py, then launch this script **from the inside of the folder** (since it uses relative paths).
 They start on line 190.

 if `do_optimize` is True, you will try to find the best parameters